bloom-works/organ-donation-reform/09_tissues.md

 Joint Commission voluntary standards for hospitals include patient-level tracing, providing a strong example for CMS to consider.[^96]

-### Require transparency to increase safety and equity {#require-transparency-to-increase-safety-and-equity}
+### Require transparency to increase safety and equity

 Currently, researchers cannot state with certainty the number of tissue donors in the U.S. last year, the types of grafts procured, the types of transplants